 One of the greatest successes of this approach was the ALS Ice Bucket Challenge.
 The challenge was for a fantastic cause and made participants look noble in the process.
 Additionally, it had the element of embarrassment, which aided with social connections and shareability.
 Always make sure to consider how the people sharing your content will be perceived once they have done it.

-Content focusing around trending topics is much easier to share and far more likely to go viral.
+Content focusing on trending topics is much easier to share and far more likely to go viral.
 People want to read and view things that the world is already discussing.
 However, with the increased volume of online content, those discussions change much faster than they used to.
 Therefore, it is essential to act quickly because keeping up with trends is a tough task.
 Think of how fads like fidget spinners changed the world, only to go stale almost overnight.
 Make sure to get in early, otherwise you risk becoming old news before even publishing.

 Make it personal